mosys/opentrackio-cpp/README.md

 #### Note:

-Both `Windows` and `Linux` build scripts write to the same `./install` folder but their Cmake configs and targets are separated by OS.
+Both `Windows` and `Linux` install scripts write to the same `./install` folder but their Cmake configs and targets are separated by OS.
 This means that you can run both scripts to have builds for both systems in the same artefact if you plan on targeting both `Windows` and `Linux` with your project.